Documenting

 Documenting techniques

-- Recording oral history in audio and video
+- Recording oral histories in audio and video

 Safeguarding software

-- Safeguarding rare file formats (visualization, editing files, …)
+- Safeguarding rare file formats (e.g. visualization and editing files).

-- Safeguarding software to read files or to run lighting consoles
+- Safeguarding software needed to access files or operate lighting systems.

 Metadata

-To improve the use of sources and repositories in an ethical way, the Canon project looks into the use of metadata embedded in files.
-This makes it possible to share information including the copyright status, the attribution of the authors and the original source.
-Moreover the metadata can include <Alt Txt> descriptions for accessibility and captions for publication.
+Metadata plays a key role in improving the use of sources and repositories in an ethical way.
+The Canon project looks into the use of metadata embedded in files.
+By doing so, sharing information (including copyright), the attribution of the authors and the original source becomes possible.
+But what does metadata include?
+It adds accessibility through features such as “alt txt”-descriptions and provides captions for publications.

 Controlled languages